 Renal colic is pain that occurs due to a stone in the urinary tract.
 The urinary tract includes the kidneys, ureters, urinary bladder, and urethra.
+Treatments may include medication and surgical procedures.

 Stones can develop anywhere in the urinary tract, and they can vary significantly in size.
 Most stones occur due to a buildup of minerals or other substances, such as uric acid, which stick together in the urine and create a hard mass.